Anshikabangwal/parking-system-using-C/README.md

 🚗 Parking System using C
 📌 Overview

 This project is a Parking Management System implemented in C using the Binary Search Tree (BST) data structure.

-It efficiently manages parking slots by allowing users to add, search, and display vehicle records in a structured manner.
+It efficiently manages parking slots by allowing users to:

+Add vehicles
+Search records
+Display parking details

 The system demonstrates the real-world application of data structures for optimizing parking operations.